cmu-delphi/delphi-epidata/docs/symptom-survey/server-access.md

 ---
 title: SFTP Server Access
-parent: COVID Trends and Impact Survey
+parent: COVID-19 Trends and Impact Survey
 nav_order: 2
 ---

 # SFTP Server Access

-Researchers with data use agreements to access the raw data from the COVID Trends and Impact Survey (CTIS) can access the data over SFTP.
+Researchers with data use agreements to access the raw data from the COVID-19 Trends and Impact Survey (CTIS) can access the data over SFTP.
 (If you do not have a data use agreement, see the [main survey page](index.md) for information about getting access and about aggregate data that is available